 I’m a Mom

 I’m an Interior Designer

 Falling into this sandwich generation didn’t give me much choice but to start my own business, which I sort of already did, but only part-time.
-In the search for how to promote my own business while managing my life better, I fell onto a website, Footprints of Inspiration, that focused not only on time-blocking (shamefully, I had never heard of this concept til now but it sure does work!), it also had inspirational scripture readings.
-Tammy is the creator of this inspiring blog.
-As a new member, I was asked to introduce myself and in doing so I started writing about how I was now stuck in this sandwich generation.
-It had never crossed my mind until now.
+In the search for how to better my own business while managing my life better, I fell onto a website, Footprints of Inspiration, that focused not only on time-blocking (shamefully, I had never heard of this concept til now but it sure does work!), it also had inspirational scripture readings.
+Tammy is the creator of this blog.
+As a new member I was asked to introduce myself and in doing so, to my surprise, I found myself writing about being stuck in this sandwich generation out of now where.
+It was like an out-of-body experience.
 Tammy personally wrote me back and asked if I’d ever thought about writing a blog?
-Nope!
-I never had until now.
+My answer: not in a million years!

 Tammy shared this quote that truly resonated with me: “Tell the story of the mountain you climbed.
 Your words could become a page in someone else’s survival guide.”
 I love this whole idea of paying it forward, don’t you?
 And then she asked me, ‘do you wake up thinking about design or do you wake up wanting to help others?’
 Well, I guess you know the answer to that.
 This is my year to find purpose and passion.
 I’ve always been a philanthropist at heart, so here I am, ready to share my story in hopes to help you not make all the same mistakes I made!
 But even if you did, I’m also here to say “it’s okay“.